What is Omega 3 Fish Oil and Why Should You Take It?

 Strong enough reason for you?

-How about that consumption of omega-3 fatty acids:
+How about that consumption of omega-3 essential fatty acids:

 contributes to the normal function of the heart